Friends of City Hall Park’s

 Trees offer us shady places to relax, play, gather, and connect with the natural world, while also producing oxygen, filtering out gaseous and particulate air pollution, absorbing ground water, impeding wind, deflecting noise and reducing urban heat.
 Our groves are habitats for squirrels, pollinators, year-round and migrating birds.
 The lower Manhattan urban forest remains a center of homeland for the Lenape nation.
 Trees increase private and public property values.
 Trees are memories and feelings.

-City Hall Park, linked to stands in lower Manhattan, contains buckeyes, cedars, weeping and flowering cherries, crabapples, dogwoods, elms, gingko trees, hollies, horse chestnuts, lindens, London planes, magnolias, maples, oaks, pines, redbuds, spruces, sweetgums, hawthorns, tupelo, catalpa, juneberries, and a plum tree.
+City Hall Park, linked to stands in lower Manhattan, contains buckeyes, cedars, weeping and flowering cherries, crabapples, dogwoods, elms, gingko trees, hollies, horse chestnuts, lindens, London planes, magnolias, maples, oaks, pines, redbuds, spruces, sweetgums, hawthorns, tupelo, catalpa, juneberries (amelanchier), and a plum tree.

 “Tree Days” Program

-Draw trees on sides of CHP’s paths.
-Draw realistic, decorative or abstract entire trees or groves, branches or leaves, or write text messages about trees.
-A crowd-sourced collaborative artwork and public policy issue expression.
+Draw trees on sides of CHP’s paths… realistic, imaginery, decorative or abstract entire trees or groves, branches or leaves, or write text messages about trees.
+A crowd-sourced collaborative artwork and public policy issue expression, very likely the world’s largest in history.
 Non-toxic sidewalk chalk provided at Welcome Tables.
 All ages and drawing skill levels.
+School groups can reserve 1-4 15-minute chalking slots.

 April 22 Tuesday EARTH DAY

-9am - 1pm Airtable & community volunteer spring gardening
+9am - 1pm Cypress Creek Renewables, DearDoc, KC3, KO2, & community volunteers spring gardening

-Join Airtable’s staff volunteer team and Friends of CHP for tree care workshop, planting & clean up + Sidewalk Chalk Art Forest.
+Join Friends of CHP, Cypress Creek Renewables’, DearDoc’s, KO2’s and KC3’s staff volunteer teams for tree care, gardening, & clean up + Sidewalk Chalk Art Forest.

 5 – 7pm Opening reception / community gathering